MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

          AssemblyFile="$(VCTargetsPath11)Microsoft.Build.CppTasks.Common.v110.dll".

-4. Create a .props file—for example, Partner.AutoImports.props—and put it at the root of the folder that contains your projects.
+4. Create a *.props* file—for example, *Partner.AutoImports.props*—and put it at the root of the folder that contains your projects.
 This file is used to set variables that are used by MSBuild to find various resources.
-If the variables are not set by this file, they are set by other .props files and .targets files that rely on registry values.
+If the variables are not set by this file, they are set by other *.props* files and *.targets* files that rely on registry values.
 Because we aren't setting any registry values, these variables would be empty and the build would fail.
-Instead, add this to Partner.AutoImports.props:
+Instead, add this to *Partner.AutoImports.props*:

     ```xml
     <?xml version="1.0" encoding="utf-8"?>